janjsn/lew_nexus_ac_bioenergy/module_integration/readme.txt

----- Code to integrate datasets and methods for LWE nexus study.----
+Code to integrate datasets and methods for LWE nexus study.

 Quantifies bioenergy potentials, and associated land and energy water use on recently abandoned cropland.